obiknows/obis-personals/content/research/starch-is-it-real.md

 date: 2018-04-29T20:35:39-07:00
 draft: true
 showDate: true
-# tags: ["starch","bioplastics","patents"]
+tags: ["starch","bioplastics"]
 ---

 This is about food.
+Or what we consider "food" today.
+(Technically speaking these are food products)

 I think starch only exists in unnatural foods.

+Actually... lemme run that back.
+I *know* (b/c Obi Knows™️) that starch is

-Lets test some natureal ones and some that I believe aren't as natural for the presence of starch
+ Lets test some natural ones and some that I aren't as natural for the presence of starch.

+ How so?

+ With Iodine of course! see a quick test [here](https://youtu.be/SgDeHXWm8Hk?t=17s)

-### TODOS
+### Experiment Todos

 ```
 1. design an experiment to show the presence of starch in unnatural foods / products